 If you want to work out how much you can afford to spend on gifts, then my budget planner will help.

-4) Be clear about your needs and your wants
+4) Be clear about your lifestyle needs and your wants

 Needs and wants are very different things and sometimes the lines blur.
 Whilst I enjoy listening to my Spotify playlist, I do know that having the ability to listen to music without adverts is a luxury.